-1.0 INTRODUCTION
+1. INTRODUCTION

-Hen Mpoano, under the USAID-funded Sustainable Fisheries Management Project (SFMP) is piloting a Community-Based Fisheries Management (CBFM) with 5 communities along the Ankobra River.
+Hen Mpoano, under the USAID-funded Sustainable Fisheries Management Project (SFMP) is piloting a Community-Based Fisheries Management (CBFM) with five communities along the Ankobra River.

 The CBFM is aimed at empowering the estuarine fishing communities to be able to locally manage their fisheries through local and national laws.
-The CBFM is headed by a 10-member committee (5 females and 5 male) from the 5 communities.
+The CBFM is headed by a 10-member committee (5 female and 5 male) from the five communities.

-It has become imperative to build the capacities of the committee members to lead the process on their own for sustainability.
+It has become imperative to build the capacity of the committee members to lead the process on their own for sustainability.
 This is a key component of this pilot.

-It is anticipated that the committee should be able to lead actions developed in the management plan and also advocate for support at the district assembly.
+It is anticipated that the committee will be able to lead actions developed in the management plan and also advocate for support at the district assembly.

-In light of this, Hen Mpoano organized a 2-day workshop on 22nd and 23rd August, 2017 and a 1-day workshop on 24 August, 2017 in Fante/Twi on advocacy in fisheries management and conflict management respectively for the management committee members.
+In light of this, Hen Mpoano organized a 2-day training from 22nd to 23rd August, 2017 on advocacy in fisheries management and a 1-day conflict management training on 24 August, 2017, for the CBFM committee members.
+The advocacy in fisheries and conflict management training workshops were organized in Fante/Twi language for the benefit of the participants with limited working knowledge of the English language.